-Summer is the perfect time for outdoor grilling over gas or charcoal.
-However, steaks can be marinated and grilled indoors in cooler or rainy weather on a George Foreman grill.
+Summer is the perfect time for outdoor grilling over gas or charcoal, but steaks can also be marinated and grilled indoors during cooler or rainy weather using a George Foreman grill.
 Marinating meats before grilling not only makes them tender but also adds a burst of flavor.

 - 1/2 cup soy sauce

 - 1/4 cup brown sugar

 - 1/4 cup olive oil

 - 1 Tbsp garlic powder